Saddi993/Todo-App/README.md

 # Todo-App
 MEAN Stack sample for demo

-Note: mondo db must be installed in your system.
+Note: mongo db must be installed in your system.

 ## Development Server